trailblazer/trailblazer.github.io/gems/representable/upgrading-guide.md

 ## 2.3 to 2.4

+### Deprecations

+Once you code is migrated to 2.4, you can disable slow and annoying deprecations as follows.

+    Representable.deprecations = false

 ### Positional Arguments

 For dynamic options like `:instance` or `:getter` we used to expose a positional API like `instance: ->(fragment, options)` where every option has a slightly different signature.
 Even worse, for `collection`s this would result in a differing signature plus an index like `instance: ->(fragment, index, options)`.